rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

         GL.glBufferData(GL.GL_ARRAY_BUFFER, data.ravel(), GL.GL_STATIC_DRAW)
 ```

 By putting this code in a separate `upload_data` method, we can easily update the data multiple times without needing to create a new attribute.
-That will become useful when creating animations and interactive applications.
-Before uploading the data, we need to make sure it is in the right format: a one-dimensional array of 32-bit floating point numbers.
+This will be useful later when we create animations and interactive features.
+Before uploading the data, we need to make sure it is in the right format for GLSL: a one-dimensional array of 32-bit floating point numbers.
 The `numpy` library is very useful here with its array implementation and `ravel` function.

+Next is another method for associating variables with their data, aptly named `associate_variable`.
+Once a variable association has been created, any changes to its data through the `upload_data` method will automatically be reflected at render time.
+This means we will only need to call `associate_variable` once for each attribute in an app, but the `upload_data` method will be called in every iteration of the application's **update** loop.

-<input type="checkbox" class="checkbox inline"> After the `upload_data` method, insert the `associate_variable` method below.
+<input type="checkbox" class="checkbox inline"> After the `upload_data` method, add the `associate_variable` method below.

 ```python
     def associate_variable(self, program_ref, variable_name, vao_ref=None):